Dignity Washington Brings Holiday Cheer to Maury

 Working as a Team: The Essential Guide to APTT

 Grade 2 Teacher Ms. Fox gives us the inside scoop on APTT, and how it improves student learning and benefits the school community.
 As part of our partnership with the Flamboyan Foundation, Maury is doing a different kind of parent–teacher conference in Grades 2–5: the Academic Parent Teacher Team (APTT) Meeting.
-(This is the first year for Grade ...
+Background The APTT model was first developed in ...
 Read More

 Grade 3 Students Dive Deep Into D.C.
 History